6 Steps to Make Marketing Automation Sales’ Secret Weapon

 It’s a common misconception that marketing automation is only for marketers and that sales will be left with yet another system to learn how to use.
 This couldn’t be further from the truth – in fact, it only takes a few hours for sales reps to learn everything they need to know to get the most out of an automation system.
 Let’s take a look at how marketing automation can improve the workflow between marketing and sales.

 1. Get Updates on all Prospects

 A sales rep’s day normally begins with a review of active prospects.
 Which prospects were active most recently?
-Which need more immediate follow up?
-With marketing automation, reps can have an email delivered to their inbox every morning with a list of all their assigned prospects who were active withing the past 24 hours.
+Which need more immediate follow-up?
+With marketing automation, reps can have an email delivered to their inbox every morning with a list of all their assigned prospects who were active within the past 24 hours.